codeemoji/codeemoji-plugin/README.md

 ### External Functionality Invoking Method

-A method invoking external functionality contains calls to methods defined outside the project currently opened in the editor.
-Additionally, any method originating from a class belonging to a Java core library (inside a "java.*" package) is excluded from the analysis.
+A method invoking external functionality contains calls to methods defined outside the source roots of the project currently opened in the editor (see [IntelliJ "content roots"](https://www.jetbrains.com/help/idea/content-roots.html)).
+Additionally, any method originating from a class or interface belonging to a Java core library (inside a "java.*" package) is excluded from the analysis.

 Note that each method call can be followed recursively until its original caller is reached.
 If _any_ method on the invocation path to the root invoker matches the criteria specified above, the method being currently analyzed is marked